Dec. 7, 2013

 - “Inmigrantes” (FM2) and national repatriated or deported persons

-- “No immigrante” (FM3) or associated ministers of religion or religious or correspondent, distinguished guests and visitors
+- “No immigrante” (FM3) (NOW CALLED RESIDENTE TEMPORAL), or associated ministers of religion or religious or correspondent, distinguished guests and visitors

 No utensils are considered part of the following commodities: